functionland/docs/docs/release/testnet-alpha.md

 ### Testing Steps

-Once you have Fotos and the Box environment properly installed you can proceed with the following steps:
+Once you have Fotos and the Fula testnet environment properly installed you can proceed with the following steps:

 1. See [here](/mvp/fotos/setup) for instructions on setting up Fotos before moving on to anything else.